ngs1810/Mosaic-All/README.md

 #### 3.2 Command:

-> MosaiC-All/MasterScript_MosaiC-All.sh -s $SampleID.list -o $Outputs -c MosaiC-All/config/Mosaic-All.config
+`MosaiC-All/MasterScript_MosaiC-All.sh -s SampleID.list -o /path/to/output/directory -c MosaiC-All/config/Mosaic-All.config`

-This script was designed for slurm workload manager in an HPC environment, but can run locally with some adjustments.
+This script was designed for slurm workload manager in an HPC environment, but it can be adapted to run locally with some adjustments.

 #### 3.3 Requirements:-

-1. $SampleID.list: A tab-separated-file as following format based on the bam.files of each sample (e.g 001P.realigned.bam)
+1. SampleID.list: A tab-separated-file as following format based on the bam.files of each sample (e.g 001P.realigned.bam)

 |  Directory of bam files  | ProbandID | Gender   | MotherID | FatherID |
 |--------------------------|-----------|----------|----------|----------|
 |   ./path                 |   001P    |   F      |  001M    |   001F   |

-2. $Outputs: An Output directory to store all final outputs
+2. /path/to/output/directory: An output directory to store all final outputs

 3. MosaiC-ALL/config/Mosaic-All.config: A config file prepared as described in Step 1 and 2.